 - If you’re embedding the image into the signature, it may not always appear when the recipient opens the email, and it can cause the size of the email to increase.

 Creating and implementing an email signature doesn’t have to be time-consuming.
-If you are using Office 365, using Exclaimer Cloud – Signatures for Office 365 means you won’t have to deal with difficult transport rules or worry if your signature doesn’t format correctly.
+If you are using Microsoft 365 (formerly Office 365), using Exclaimer Cloud – Signatures for Office 365 means you won’t have to deal with difficult transport rules or worry if your signature doesn’t format correctly.

 Signatures for Office 365 lets you create full HTML email signatures that work on all devices, including Mac and mobiles.
-You can centrally manage all Office 365 users’ signatures from an easy-to-use web portal, which is designed for users of all technical abilities.
+You can centrally manage all Microsoft 365 (formerly Office 365) users’ signatures from an easy-to-use web portal, which is designed for users of all technical abilities.